 A detailed classroom study of Connecticut and federal appellate law and practice, with special emphasis on the processing of criminal appeals and writs of habeas corpus, the practice and perfection of appellate research, brief writing and advocacy skills.
 The Clinic represents indigent clients on direct appeal from conviction and in habeas corpus actions.
 Most appeals are to the Connecticut Supreme and Appellate Courts, while our habeas work brings us to the United States District Court of Connecticut and the Second Circuit Court of Appeals.
 Student representation includes presenting oral argument in state or federal court.
 Pre- or Co-requisites: Criminal Procedure and Evidence.

-The Criminal Clinic has handled over seventy appeals to the Connecticut Supreme and Appellate Courts over the last two decades.
+The Criminal Clinic has handled more than seventy appeals to the Connecticut Supreme and Appellate Courts over the last two decades.
 The Clinic has also handled assorted other post-conviction matters, such as pardon and parole applications, sentence modification and sentence review case, etc. A small sample of post-conviction cases handled by the Criminal Clinic:

 State v.
 Sam, 98 Conn.
 App.
 13 (2006)